Cross-platform C SDK logo

 refwidth

-Maximum width of the text box.
+Maximum width of the text box or -1.

 width